 1. Alpine spring water in a tap.

 One of the first things that surprised me after moving to Vienna was the fact that there was a very small selection of bottled still water in the nearby supermarkets.
 After a few days, I found out that it is because everyone is drinking tap water here.
 Perhaps for some of you, there will be nothing strange in it, but in the place where I come from, it is not so obvious.
 Drinking tap water without boiling it or filtering it?
-No way!
+Well, it may not be that bad and probably nothing would happen to me, but I don’t like how it tastes and I do not fully trust it is of good quality.

 I have to admit that Viennese water tastes good.
 And there is nothing more refreshing than having a glass of cold water on a hot summer’s day.
 You don’t have to put it in the fridge, throw ice cubes, and so on.
 You just turn on the tap and drink.
 What’s more, there are sources in the city where you can pour drinking water into your bottle.
 It’s one of those things I miss when I don’t live in Vienna anymore.